Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 The first one (calcScores) is for applying our weight matrix to our distance matrices and receiving a score matrix as an output.
 The second one (normPerfectToZero) normalizes the scores to a range from 0 to 1.

-**So the closer the score gets to 0, the better**.
+**The closer the score gets to 0, the better**.
 The perfect score of 0 would be the case, where the helper and the customer live at the same address as the shop.

 ## Results

-There could be numerous other parameters applied, e.g. shop rating and so an.
+There could be numerous other parameters applied.
 But for the purpose of this PoC we'll leave it at that and see what our recommender system returns for our customer.

 ### scores

 Since the customer in our case is fixed, each score matrix has only 2 dimensions, the **shops in the rows / on the y-axis** and the **helpers in the columns / on the x-axis**.

-The resulting normalized score matrices for 4 different cases are visualized in the following **heat-maps followed by descriptive statistics for this case**.
+The resulting normalized score matrices for 4 different cases are visualized in the following **heat-maps followed by descriptive statistics for each case**.

 The **ticks represent the row index of the corresponding helper or shop** in the score matrices.